-Thursday 6 July 2017
+Thursday, 6 July 2017

 The Royal Mile

-Today I went to the Duke of Edinburgh Gold Award ceremony at Holyrood Palace.
+Today I went to a Duke of Edinburgh Gold Award ceremony at Holyrood Palace.
 Some of the local D of E team were also there and we had a very pleasant time; I had a nice chat with Cheryl in the car on the way through.
 The weather forecast was foreboding but we were very lucky and it stayed dry for us.
 Prince Philip has recently announced his impending retirement (at age 96!) so this will probably have been the last time that he attends the ceremony.
 When the prince was chatting to our group, the Scottish news presenter Jackie Bird asked him if he was looking forward to retirement & he said "Well I'm not in my coffin yet!"
 He is very sharp!

 No comments: